 Condition requirement Means of monitoring during period under review Compliance achieved?
-12. Opacity of emissions to not exceed level 1 on Ringlemann scale for more than 4 minutes Not assessed N/A 13.
+7. No liquids/solids to be combusted through the flare system unless during emergency N/A 8.
+Consent holder to adopt BPO to minimise effects from emissions Company records, inspections and annual report Yes 9.
+Only treated substances from well stream to be combusted in flare pit Company records, inspections Yes 10.
+No objectionable odours or smoke beyond site boundary Inspections, no complaints received Yes 11.
+All hydrocarbon storage vessels shall be fitted with vapour recovery systems Only produced hydrocarbon storage vessels on site so does not apply N/A 12.
+Opacity of emissions to not exceed level 1 on Ringlemann scale for more than 4 minutes Not assessed N/A 13.
 The consent holder shall control carbon monoxide emissions to not exceed 10 mg/m3 under ambient conditions Not assessed N/A 14.
 Consent holder to control nitrogen oxide emissions to not exceed 100 ug/m3 under ambient conditions Not assessed N/A 15.
 Consent holder to ensure other contaminants from flaring do not exceed workplace exposure standards (DOL, 2002) Not assessed N/A 16.
 Consent holder to make an analysis of the gas/condensate stream available on request Not requested during monitoring period N/A 17.
 Visible smoke instances to be recorded and supplied to Council upon request Not requested N/A 18.
 Consent holder to record flaring events in a log and supply records to Council in an annual report Inspections, records received in annual report Yes 19.
-The consent holder to supply an annual report during May Report received July 2019 Partial 20.
-Optional review provision re environmental effects Next option for review in June 2022 N/A Overall assessment of consent compliance an this consent High Overall assessment of administrative perform High
+The consent holder to supply an annual report during May Report received July 2020 Yes 20.
+Optional review provision re environmental effects Next option for review in June 2022 N/A erall assessment of consent compliance an d environmental performance in respect of High Ove erall assessment of administrative perform ance in respect of this consent High